Back to Blog

 Revolutionizing Communication with Proprietary Protocols

-- a rooftop smart sensor and camera to detect snow
+• A rooftop smart sensor and camera to detect snow conditions

-- a smart switch to measure energy usage and turn the heating cables on and off
+• A smart switch to measure energy usage and control heating cables

-- the Powder Watts App to enable full customer insight and control
+• The Powder Watts mobile app for full customer insight and remote control

 Delivering Reliable Performance and Exceptional Savings